idfy-io/docs/eid-providers/norwegian-bankid.md

 #### Test users Bankid mobile

-For BankID mobile you will need to order a test simcard.
-To order a simcard send a support email to [support@idfy.io](mailto:support@idfy.io) there will a cost for 500 NOK for order.
+For BankID mobile you will need a test simcard from BankID.
+This costs 500 NOK and can be ordered by contacting us on support at [support@idfy.io](mailto:support@idfy.io).

 #### Signature format